henryaj/blog-old/_posts/2014-10-16-getting-started-with-sinatra-and-tdd.md

 date: 2014/10/16 10:08:14
 layout: post
 ---
-# Getting started with Sinatra and test-driven development

 **Sinatra** is a DSL (_domain-specific language_, or a language written for a specific purpose) for building web applications.
 It can be confusing.
 If you're a beginner programmer fiddling around with Ruby, the single-user terminal apps you've been writing are suddenly up on the web for everyone to see, and they need to behave differently as a result.